 Impero Connect is known for providing the most secure access to various devices, including the Toshiba 4690 POS system.
 This includes the TCx Sky operating system.
 What’s unique about Impero is that they help retailers and vendors remain compliant at scale.
 That means when your business expands, so does Impero’s secure remote access.

 While Impero has worked to protect Toshiba 4690 systems, security is not limited to those devices.
 Impero’s secure remote access software allows other operating systems and networks connected to Toshiba 4690 to be compatible, maintaining total POS security.
 This works through Impero’s layer of centralized and consolidated software components:

 - Guest: Workers remotely access and support any machine using a Host software and available on Windows, Linux, Mac, Android, iOS

 - Host: Any target machine can be remotely supported by any computer running the Guest software

 - Security server: offers centralized security management and logging for Windows only

 Impero’s centralized location creates one place where role-based access, permissions, and logging options can be controlled, helping to streamline operations.
 Control over logging is particularly important in regard to POS compliance, allowing you to produce necessary logs for auditing purposes.

 Secure Remote Access Tools for Secure Transactions

 No matter what size retailer you are, where you operate, or if you have a brick-and-mortar storefront or an online shop, you need POS remote access that offers you total security and compliance in one tool.
-Netop Remote Control offers you and your vendors one POS security solution for accessing POS systems and protecting data at every level.
-In fact, 24 percent of the world’s largest retailers choose Netop for that very reason.
+Impero Connect offers you and your vendors one POS security solution for accessing POS systems and protecting data at every level.
+In fact, 24 percent of the world’s largest retailers choose Impero for that very reason.
 Ready to try for yourself?
-Get a free trial of Netop Remote Control today!
+Get a free trial of Impero Connect today!